English Evaluation Test

 Results of the Test

 Results of the test will be available to students taking the test as well as to their advisors.
-Advisors will receive the results before Registration Day.
-Students may pick up their results outside Room 14N-313 on Friday after 2:00 PM.
+Both students and advisors will receive the results via email before Registration Day.

 Consultation with English Instructors